DavePhil/Java_Rappels_M2_PRO_TD_TP_3/README.md

 # Notes Management Application with Swing

 ## Description
 This application is a Java Swing-based project designed for managing and calculating class averages from a database of notes.
-It uses **Apache Maven** for dependency management and build automation.
+It uses **Maven** for dependency management and build automation.

 ---